Bradford power station

 Bradford Power Station (also known as Valley Road Power Station) was an electricity generating site located on Valley Road in Bradford, West Yorkshire, England.
 The primary source of fuel was coal which was railed into the sidings adjacent to the to railway line.
 The plant operated for 79 years and had cooling towers constructed from wood and was noted for its 300 ft chimney that was supposed to vent smoke away from the valley floor in Bradford Dale that the power station was located on.

 The commissioning of a power station in Bradford as operated by the Bradford Corporation, made it the first municipal supplier of electricity in the United Kingdom.

 History

 The Electric Lighting Act 1882 (45 & 46 Vict. c.
 56) allowed individuals, private companies and local corporations (councils) the right to build and operate their own power generating sites.
-The Bradford Corporation, who also supplied water and other services to the City of Bradford, applied for a license and were granted the Bradford Electric Lighting Order 1883, though they did not commission anything until 1887 when a small generating site was built on Bolton Road.
+The Bradford Corporation, who also supplied water and other services to the City of Bradford, applied for a license and were granted the Bradford Electric Lighting Order 1883, though they did not commission anything until 1887 when a small generating site consisting of three steam driven 90 kW DC generators the steam being supplied by Lancashire hand-fired boilers.
+It is recorded that at the end of the first complete year’s working there were seventy-three consumers and 108,102 units had been sold.was built on Bolton Road.
 This made the Bradford Corporation the first municipal provider of electricity in the United Kingdom.
-In 1889, the power was used in the private homes of 43 consumers.
-In 1897 the plant had a generating capacity of 2019 kW and the maximum load was 1123 kW.
-A total of 977.12 MWh of electricity was sold which powered 68,843 lamps, this provided an income to the corporation of £18,552-12-7d.